HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 </br>

-The preparation of the installer and the installation of macOS Mojave is similar to macOS High Sierra.
-But starting with macOS Mojave we need to apply a patch to enable GPU acceleration.
+Preparing the installer and installing macOS Mojave is similar to macOS High Sierra.
+But starting with macOS Mojave, we need to apply a patch to enable GPU acceleration.

 You will find below the steps on how to proceed.